cameronblandford/markov/README.md

 ### Future Plans
-1. ~~add ability to clip sentence fragments from beginning and end of output~~ DONE
-2. ~~add ability to retain newline characters~~
-3. add different, less random ways to pick which edge to take from a state with multiple leaving edges
+1. add different, less random ways to pick which edge to take from a state with multiple leaving edges
-4. clean up this documentation